jatinsharma114/BookTransaction/README.md

 - After creating the Book and Author Information you get the Book and Author details.
 - Made your book issue and return book transaction.
 - Note: This is not Secure APIs & there is no spring security used.

+Work In progress and adding more APi's for better use cases;